 1. Find Common Ground Between You & Your Students

 What movies do they watch?
 What shows on YouTube?
 What games do they love?
 Even by watching one episode of the show they all seem to be talking about allows you access to them in a new way.

-It takes them by surprise in a really good way.
+It takes students by surprise in a really good way.
 These little connections allow for that bridge to a relationship to be built.

 When a teachable moment comes later, this bridge can provide access to their heart.
 Instead of there being walls up, there’s something much deeper.